Hearts of Rescue is devoted to advocate for the homeless, hungry, and under-represented members of our society

 Our Vice President supports and upholds all policies and finacial business for our organization

-Our Executive Coordinator offers her extra time to organize and develop material for outreach events.
+Our Executive Coordinator organize and develop material for all activities of the organization.

 Sunday Closed